MAtt dunn and scream town residents; Photo by TJ Turner

 The Pumpkin King

-Dunn started early in the profession of audience manipulation.
-He first learned to work a crowd at age 6, borrowing his neighbors’ Fischer-Price magic kit so often they finally handed it over.
+So, how does one rise from theater nerd to Pumpkin King?
+It’s essentially professional-grade audience manipulation, and Dunn started early.
+He first learned to work a crowd at age 6, borrowing his neighbors’ Fischer-Price magic kit so often they handed it over.
 Soon, he was sawing neighbors in half and making cars disappear in the Plymouth, Minnesota, cul-de-sac where he grew up.

 Dunn graduated from an entrepreneurship program at the University of St. Thomas and launched Scream Town shortly after, at 24.
-Even now that the initially modest (by his standards) idea has blown up, Dunn pads out about half his income working as a magician.
+The initially modest idea has blown up, but Dunn still pads out about half his income working as a magician.
 Some kind of performer-audience relationship informs just about everything he does.
 “I like to see people’s reactions,” he says, “whether surprised, scared, or laughing.”

 “Scared”—more so than “surprised” or “laughing”—is a vulnerable place to put someone.
 Understandable, then, why some might enter the gargoyle-sentineled gates of Scream Town with a degree of cynicism.
 I, for example, didn’t enjoy scary things as a kid.
 Back at the State Fair, I could have invented that romantic tableau to create distance.
 More like a movie scene, it raised a fourth wall against interaction.

 Today, though, I’ve changed my mind.
-Fear is something I recommend chicly to friends.
-“Oh, yes,” we say, “it was terrifying!”
-We know, as children, that indulging this curiosity expands the imagination into frightening new spaces.
+Fear is something I recommend to friends.
+We know, as children, that indulging this curiosity dangerously expands the imagination.
 And as adults, that’s exactly the point: to escape from the safe and mundane, from everywhere we’ve already been.

 The denizens of Scream Town who hang around the square have their twisted origin stories memorized.
-They’re grim, yes, but also lunch-break nonchalant, as if the grotesque were their day-to-day.
+They’re grim but also lunch-break nonchalant.
 A socialite woman’s fur coat still looks bloody from skinning.
 This year’s “mayor” resembles the clown from the most recent It movie.
-He stands just outside a tall cage, where you can pay $5 to spend five minutes alone with him.
+He stands outside a tall cage, where you can pay $5 to spend five minutes alone with him.
 He draws in a small group of girls, and, moments later, they scatter from him like geese.
 Whoever he is, he’s nailing the scratchy voice.
-Meanwhile, his wife, looming, wears a mask similar to the wan face of the widowed bride in the Insidious movies.
+Meanwhile, his looming wife wears a mask similar to the wan face of the widowed bride in the Insidious movies.

-You can find horror filmmaker James Wan’s sweat-inducing influence elsewhere, too.
+You can find horror filmmaker James Wan’s influence elsewhere, too.
 Dunn identifies as a fan, and, naturally, each of the eight attractions makes you jump—with things bursting from around corners and out of cupboards.
-If the houses look ramshackle from the outside, the insides tighten, then deepen.
+If the houses look ramshackle from the outside, the insides tighten.
 Many of the 100-plus scenes are so dense with minutiae they reward a slow walk.
 Others unfold without warning: a buoyed, bobbing rush through a strobe-lit hall where bodies dangle like butchered meat.
-And the actors—warping their voices, and, in one case, choreographing their movements around the creepiest silhouette a bare lantern can cast against gnarled trees—have their roles well enough in hand to avert potential awkwardness.
+And the actors—warping their voices, and, in one case, choreographing their movements around the creepiest silhouette a bare lantern can cast—have their roles well enough in hand to avert potential awkwardness.

 And maybe it is.
-In the sprawling alien-themed attraction, there’s a young, lanky farmhand, who, in flurried seconds, drawls his story to visitors as they try to shuffle past.
+In the sprawling alien-themed attraction, there’s a young, lanky farmhand, who, in flurried seconds, drawls his story to visitors.
 This is the post-arrival countryside, where his cow has gotten beamed up, his parents brutalized, and as for him—“Isn’t she beautiful?” he croons, stroking his dead mother’s cheek.
-It’s left to you to imagine what’s happened to him.

 You would have found Dunn crafting sets for high school plays when he was these actors’ age.
 At the end of the month, everything comes down, and the year pushes on to our more family-friendly holidays.
 That’s when you can catch Dunn holed up in a treehouse for the off season, tucked away in Plymouth, where he puzzles, like the twisted Santa of one of his attractions, over the ways he wants to frighten people next year.
 “Fear of heights?” he wonders.
 “Maybe something with mirrors…”